 Welcome from the Vice Provost

 Welcome to the College of Health Sciences at Samford University.
-These are exciting days, filled with enthusiasm, hard work and new growth for our faculty, our staff and, of course, our students.
-The launch of the College of Health Sciences was the culmination of years of planning, as well as the incredible devotion and effort of countless people.
-For people called to the health care profession, the opportunities you will find here are unprecedented in our history.
-The College of Health Sciences is made up of four schools: the Ida Moffett School of Nursing, the McWhorter School of Pharmacy, the School of Health Professions and the School of Public Health.
+These are exciting days, filled with enthusiasm, hard work and new growth for our students, staff and faculty.
+The launch of the College of Health Sciences is the culmination of years of planning, as well as the incredible devotion and efforts of countless people.
+For people called to the health care profession, the opportunities offered here are unprecedented.
+The College of Health Sciences is made up of four outstanding schools and two world-class centers: School of Health Professions, Ida Moffett School of Nursing, McWhorter School of Pharmacy, and School of Public Health along with the Center for Faith and Health and the Experiential Learning and Simulation Center.

 The college is designed to intentionally link the mission of Samford University to new places and new people, both in the U.S. and around the world.
 There are more than 30 health-related degree programs divided between our undergraduate and graduate programs.
 Because the college is new, we are unrestricted by old models.
 We have embraced this freedom to be innovative and built our entire structure to be fluid and responsive to the health care industry while maintaining a solid educational foundation for our students.
 More and more, teams of health care experts from many different disciplines, collaborate to provide better patient outcomes.
 In our college, students from every school and program study, work and conduct research together in an interdisciplinary model reflective of today’s health care workforce.
 The result is our graduates are exceptionally prepared to play an effective role in caregiving.